cyberbiont/vscode-sidenotes/README.md

 Since sidenotes scanning is done lazily, you have to make editor active to initialize it.
 This can be seen on application start if you have several editors visible simultaneosly in different panes.

 Anyway, in case of unpredictable rendering artefacts you can use `refresh` command to re-draw sidenotes decorations, and report about the issue on Github so I can fix it.

+#### Multiline comments

+For the languages, that support only multiline, notably HTML / XML / Markdown / CSS, comments folding doesn't play well in latest versions of VS Code in the way that you will have trouble seeing hover tooltip preview on such comments, if folded.
+The reason is the tooltip is not displayed over 'after" pseusdoelement for such comments.
+To do so, you'll need either to place your cursor at the beginning of the icon and take a good aim with your mouse, or - a bit easier - to drag-select comment (or even a whole document with Ctrl-A), and than aim at the icon with your mouse.
+Anyway, the only alternative I can think of currently is to introduce a two decorations for each sidenote (one to show tooltip and another to fold the anchor), which I don't find feasible.

 ## Credits